herrera-ignacio/design_patterns/structural/facade/README.md

 * _Mediator_ is similar to _Facade_ in that it abstracts functionality of existing classes.
 However, _Mediator_'s purpose is to abstract arbitrary communication between colleague objects, often centralizing functionality that doesn't belong in any of them.
 A mediator's colleagues are aware of and communicate with the mediator instead of communicating with each other directly.
 In contrast, a facade merely abstracts the interface to subsystem objects to make them easier to use, it doesn't define new functionality, and subsystem calsses don't know about it.

 * Usually only one _Facade_ object is required.
 Thus _Facade_ objects are often _Singletons_.

+* *Adapter* may wrap multiple classes as Facades do, but a facade's intent is to simplify, while an adapter's is to convert the interface to something different.

 ## Implementation